dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 ### Explicit key values

-<xref:Microsoft.EntityFrameworkCore.DbContext.Update%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.UpdateRange%2A?displayProperty=nameWithType>, and the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet%601> behave exactly as the `Attach` methods described above, except that entities are put into the `Modfied` instead of the `Unchanged` state.
+<xref:Microsoft.EntityFrameworkCore.DbContext.Update%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.UpdateRange%2A?displayProperty=nameWithType>, and the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet%601> behave exactly as the `Attach` methods described above, except that entities are put into the `Modified` instead of the `Unchanged` state.
 For example, to start tracking an existing blog as `Modified`:

 <!--
             context.Update(